Special Issues

 CMC-Computers, Materials & Continua, Vol.76, No.1, pp. 915-938, 2023, DOI:10.32604/cmc.2023.038847

 Abstract In the past, sketches were a standard technique used for recognizing offenders and have remained a valuable tool for law enforcement and social security purposes.
 However, relying on eyewitness observations can lead to discrepancies in the depictions of the sketch, depending on the experience and skills of the sketch artist.
 With the emergence of modern technologies such as Generative Adversarial Networks (GANs), generating images using verbal and textual cues is now possible, resulting in more accurate sketch depictions.
-In this study, we propose an adversarial network that generates human facial sketches using such cues provided by an observer.
-Additionally, we… More >
+In this study, we propose an adversarial network that generates human facial sketches using such cues provided More >

 • Open Access